The following training programs offered through The GREAT Center are available at no cost. Act quickly: Spaces are limited!

 Professional Food and Beverage Server — A professional server has the opportunity for unlimited income, flexible hours, and a job that offers career advancement.
 Train in a field where personnel can expect to earn $15-$20+ an hour, gain hands-on work experience such as customer service, professionalism, Point of Sales, styles of service, etc. and earn two national certifications, ServSafe Food Handler® and ServSafe Alcohol®.
-Only 20 seats available!
 [Learn more]

 Community Health Care Worker Training – A Community Health Worker or CHW is a front-line worker who serves as a liaison between health and social services and the community to facilitate access to services and improve quality and cultural competency of service delivery.
 The most common job duties include assistance with access to medical services, community advocacy, assistance with non-medical services, case management and providing social support to community members.